Jafar Panahi: It Was Just an Accident (2025)

+At its premiere, the film received an 8-minute standing ovation, where Panahi gave an emotional speech expressing his guilt for being able to travel freely while his fellow filmmakers are being imprisoned in Iran.
+In his speech he questioned: "...how I could be happy, how I could feel free, if they were still inside."
+He continued, "Today, I'm here with you, I receive this joy, but I feel the same emotion.
+How can I rejoice?
+How can I be free while in Iran, there are still so many of the greatest directors and actresses of Iranian cinema, who, because they participated in and supported the demonstrators during the Femme Liberté movement, are today prevented from working?"

+The film later went on to win the Palme d'Or at the film festival's conclusion.

 Style

 Panahi's style is often described as an Iranian form of neorealism.
+Or, in his own words, capturing the "humanitarian aspects of things.”
 Jake Wilson describes his films as connected by a "tension between documentary immediacy and a set of strictly defined formal parameters" in addition to "overtly expressed anger at the restrictions that Iranian society imposes".

 Panahi differs from his fellow realist filmmaker Abbas Kiarostami in the explicitness of his social critique.
 Stephen Teo wrote: